aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/define-precision-grid-for-file-gdb-layer/_index.md

 - **Do I need a license?** A trial is available; a commercial license is required for production.
 - **Can I use this with .NET Core?** Yes, Aspose.GIS supports .NET Framework and .NET Core.

-## What is a Precision Grid and Why Set It?
+## What Is a Precision Grid and Why Set It?
 A precision grid is a set of parameters (origin, scale, etc.) that tells the GIS engine how to round and store coordinate values.
-By defining a grid you **validate coordinate range** automatically, and any attempt to insert a point outside the grid will raise an exception—helping you **handle out of range** scenarios early in development.
+By configuring a grid you **validate coordinate range** automatically, and any attempt to insert a point outside the grid will raise an exception—helping you **handle out of range** scenarios early in development.

+## Why Create a File Geodatabase with a Precision Grid?
+Creating a file geodatabase gives you a portable, high‑performance container for vector data.
+Adding a precision grid at creation time ensures:

+- **Consistent data quality** – every feature respects the same numeric precision.
+- **Faster indexing** – the engine can store coordinates more efficiently.
+- **Early error detection** – out‑of‑range coordinates are caught before they corrupt the dataset.

 ## Prerequisites
 Before we begin, make sure you have the following installed: